allied

 常見錯誤

-pattern: allied to [subject/field]
+pattern: closely allied to + noun phrase

 文法句型